JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 dudt = Chain(Dense(2,50,tanh),Dense(50,2))
 ```

-To define a `neural_ode` layer, we then just need to give it a timespan and use
+To define a `neural_ode` layer, we then just need to give
-the `neural_ode` helper function:
+it a timespan and use the `neural_ode` function:

 ```julia
 tspan = (0.0f0,25.0f0)